-- 1) A 24 semester hour core curriculum that provides the fundamental framework for the communication specialist degree. - A 12 semester hour "Interest Area Track" with coursework specializations from the fields of Business, Communications Media, or Psychology Counseling - students must choose one of these fields - (NOTE: these specializations reflect professional sectors associated with the field of communications and are considered mutually informative areas that have permeable and intersecting boundaries).
+- 1) A 24 semester hour core curriculum that provides the fundamental framework for the communication specialist degree. - 2) A 12 semester hour "Interest Area Track" with coursework specializations from the fields of Business, Communication Science students must choose one of these fields (NOTE: these specializations reflect professional sectors associated

-3) Six (6) hours of designated electives chosen with the guidance of the student's advisor.
+- with the field of communications and are considered mutually informative areas that have permeable and intersecting boundaries). - 3) Six (6) hours of designated electives chosen with the guidance of the student's advisor.
 The total number of semester hours is 42.